ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 Currency Symbol:  TEST
 ```

-You can use this configuration to add a new network to your metamask.
+You can use this configuration to add a new network to your MetaMask.
 Then you
 can import the account to which the airdrop funds were sent to into your
-metamask by importing the private key.
+MetaMask by importing the private key.

 ![MetaMask network config](.github/images/metamask.png)